 Who is a candidate for breast lift surgery?

 Healthy women who are at a stable weight visit us for breast lift surgery from Richmond and Harrisonburg, VA, Washington, D.C., and nearby communities for many personal reasons, which typically include one or more of the following:

 - Elevating lax breasts higher on the chest

 - Reshaping elongated breasts

 - Reducing the size of enlarged areolas

 - Repositioning nipples that point downward

 Women who are more concerned with having fuller breasts may be candidates for a breast augmentation instead of a breast lift.
 Many choose to have both procedures combined for enhanced shape and size.
 Mommy makeovers are popular with women who want to improve the appearance of their breasts and body with a single recovery period.

-Our surgeons usually perform breast lift surgery as an outpatient procedure using either local anesthetic with IV sedation or general anesthetic.
-Incisions are tailored to the unique needs of each patient accounting for the degree of laxity in the skin and amount of breast tissue.
-Each procedure is based on one of the following techniques, named for the shape of the incision.
+Each breast lift procedure is based on one of the following techniques, named for the shape of the incision.
 These techniques provide from minimal to significant correction:

 - “Donut” lift (Benelli lift) involves an incision that encircles the areola in a donut shape.
 This technique is appropriate for patients with minimal ptosis (sagging).
 It can lift and reshape the nipples and reduce a limited about of skin.